Healthcare in the United Kingdom: Telephone advisory services

 Each NHS system has developed ways of offering access to non-emergency medical advice.
 People in England and Scotland can access these services by dialling the free-to-call 111 number.
 Scotland's service is run by NHS24.
-The telephone number for NHS Direct Wales/Galw Iechyd Cymru is 0845 4647, but this service intends to offer access through the 111 number from some point in 2015.
+The telephone number for NHS Direct Wales/Galw Iechyd Cymru was 0845 4647, but the 111 service was rolled out across all areas in 2022.

 Best practice and cost effectiveness

 In England and Wales, the National Institute for Health and Clinical Excellence (NICE) sets guidelines for medical practitioners as to how various conditions should be treated and whether or not a particular treatment should be funded.
 These guidelines are established by panels of medical experts who specialise in the area being reviewed.

 In Scotland, the Scottish Medicines Consortium advises NHS Boards there about all newly licensed medicines and formulations of existing medicines as well as the use of antimicrobiotics but does not assess vaccines, branded generics, non-prescription-only medicines (POMs), blood products and substitutes or diagnostic drugs.
 Some new drugs are available for prescription more quickly than in the rest of the United Kingdom.
 At times this has led to complaints.